vtraag/leidenalg/doc/source/advanced.rst

 The results are quite clear: Leiden is able to achieve a higher modularity in less time.
-It also points out that it is usually a good idea to run Leiden for at least two iterations, this is also the default setting.
+It also points out that it is usually a good idea to run Leiden for at least two iterations; this is also the default setting.

 Note that even if the Leiden algorithm did not find any improvement in this iteration, it is always possible that it will find some improvement in the next iteration.

-By default :func:`~leiden.find_partition` runs the Leiden algorithm for two iterations, but you can specify something else.

 Resolution profile
 ------------------

 Some methods accept so-called resolution parameters, such as :class:`~leiden.CPMVertexPartition` or :class:`~leiden.RBConfigurationVertexPartition`.
-Although some method may seem to have some 'natural' resolution, in reality this is often quite arbitrary.
+Although some methods may seem to have some 'natural' resolution, in reality this is often quite arbitrary.
 However, the methods implemented here (which depend in a linear way on resolution parameters) allow for an effective scanning of a full range for the